xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges23.md

 This behavior turned out to be unintuitive and was changed in 2.3 as follows:

-* the command-line option `--log.syslog` is deprecated and does not have any effect when starting ArangoDB.
+* the command-line option `--log.syslog` is deprecated and does not have any effect when starting AvocadoDB.
 * to turn on syslog logging in 2.3, the option `--log.facility` has to be set to a non-empty string.
 The value for `facility` is OS-dependent (possible values can be found in `/usr/include/syslog.h` or the like - `user` should be available on many systems).
-* the default value for `--log.application` has been changed from `triagens` to `arangod`.
+* the default value for `--log.application` has been changed from `triagens` to `avocadod`.
-* the command-line option `--log.hostname` is deprecated and does not have any effect when starting ArangoDB.
+* the command-line option `--log.hostname` is deprecated and does not have any effect when starting AvocadoDB.
 Instead, the host name will be set by syslog automatically.
-* when logging to syslog, ArangoDB now omits the datetime prefix and the process id, because they'll be added by syslog automatically.
+* when logging to syslog, AvocadoDB now omits the datetime prefix and the process id, because they'll be added by syslog automatically.